-Here is a fun and interactive game that will engage younger learners and help with their listening skills.
-It is also a fun way to review simple vocabulary and even more complex words by encouraging them to recognize the words on the board that they hear.
+Here is a fun interactive game that will engage younger learners and help with their listening skills.
+The Word Whack ESL Game is also a fun way to review simple vocabulary and even more complex words by encouraging them to recognize the words on the board that they hear.

 Student Level: BeginnerKids

 To prepare for this game, you need to find two soft objects that students can use to whack the words on the board with.

 You could use a balloon or one of those plastic blow-up bats that they sell at dollar stores.
 If you are in Asia, you may want to check out Daiso which is a Japanese chain store which sells a lot of useful things to use in the classroom.

 As for the course content, you could prepare a few vocabulary lists for the words that you plan to write on the board for the activity.